Rhune-hub/EPAMLabTasks/Task7/README.md

 # EPAMLabTask --- Sweet Sugar

-HTML Page with 3 parts where user can create and delete objects of users, boxes and staff.
+HTML Page where user can work with classes through dev console.